Last updated on December 25th, 2022 at 02:42 pm

 4. The word “dinar” has a long history.

 The word “dinar” comes from ancient history.
 It has its roots in the Roman “denarius,” a type of silver coin used in the Roman Republic.
-Countries other than Jordan that use the term “dinar” for their currency include Algeria, Bahrain, Iraq, Kuwait, Libya, and Tunisia.
+Countries apart from Jordan that use the term “dinar” for their currency include Algeria, Bahrain, Iraq, Kuwait, Libya, and Tunisia.
 The Latin term has also influenced words referring to money in the Italian, Spanish, and Portuguese languages.

 5. Jordanian currency can be referred to as “JOD” or “JD.”